 Have you ever fancied visiting Ho Chi Minh in Hanoi, Mao Zhedong in Beijing or Lenin in Moscow?
 Well unbelievably, you can!
 These are just three of the world leaders carefully preserved for the public to visit.
 Elsewhere you can find Hugo Chavez, Ferdinand Marcos and Kim Il-Sung.
 These stuffed chaps lie in state, in purpose built mausoleums.
 Put your camera away, keep your mouth shut and make some dark tourism memories.

 – Budapest Holocaust Centre, Hungary

-We have visited many a holocaust memorial.
+We have visited many a Holocaust memorial.
 They are moving, heart-breaking but can be beautiful.
-Of all the places we have been so far, the most educational, and min-blowing, was the museum in Budapest.
+Of all the places we have been so far, the most educational, and mind-blowing, was the museum in Budapest.
 We spent a long time taking in every horrendous atrocity and it took us a while to return to normal once we left.
 It is definitely worth a visit.

 Fancy a visit to Budapest?
 Find out more about it by reading “Budapest Part 2 – History, Hot Springs and Hangovers“.